Home of English Grammar

 Wrong!

-Past perfect continuous shows a longer practice period before a past observation.
+The past perfect continuous "had been practicing" shows the practice period before the past observation.

 12By halftime, the goalkeeper ............... brilliantly, but the defense kept making mistakes.